caporaso-lab/tax-credit/README.md

 Citing
 ------

-If you use any of the data or code included in this repository, please cite with the URL: https://github.com/gregcaporaso/short-read-tax-assignment.
+If you use any of the data or code included in this repository, please cite with:

+A standardized, extensible framework for optimizing classification improves marker-gene taxonomic assignments Bokulich, Rideout, Kopylova, Bolyen, Patnode, Ellett, McDonald, Wolfe, Maurice, Dutton, Turnbaugh, Knight, and Caporaso.
+In preparation (2015).